shivanand25bai11346/AI-Resume-Job-Matcher/README.md

 ### ⚡ Web-Based Application

-The application is deployed online, allowing users to access it directly from a browser without installing anything.
+Access the application directly through a web browser without installing any software.

 ---